Communication-Efficient Distributed Deep Learning: A Comprehensive Survey: Abstract

 \section{Abstract}

-Distributed deep learning becomes very common to reduce the overall training time by exploiting multiple computing devices (e.g., GPUs/TPUs) as the size of deep models and data sets increases.
-However, data communication between computing devices could be a potential bottleneck to limit the system scalability.
-How to address the communication problem in distributed deep learning is becoming a hot research topic recently.
-In this paper, we provide a comprehensive survey of the communication-efficient distributed training algorithms in both system-level and algorithmic-level optimizations.
-In the system-level, we demystify the system design and implementation to reduce the communication cost.
-In algorithmic-level, we compare different algorithms with theoretical convergence bounds and communication complexity.
-Specifically, we first propose the taxonomy of data-parallel distributed training algorithms, which contains four main dimensions: communication synchronization, system architectures, compression techniques, and parallelism of communication and computing.
-Then we discuss the studies in addressing the problems of the four dimensions to compare the communication cost.
-We further compare the convergence rates of different algorithms, which enable us to know how fast the algorithms can converge to the solution in terms of iterations.
-According to the system-level communication cost analysis and theoretical convergence speed comparison, we provide the readers to understand what algorithms are more efficient under specific distributed environments and extrapolate potential directions for further optimizations.
+Distributed deep learning (DL) has become prevalent in recent years to reduce training time by leveraging multiple computing devices (e.g., GPUs/TPUs) due to larger models and datasets.
+However, system scalability is limited by communication becoming the performance bottleneck.
+Addressing this communication issue has become a prominent research topic.
+In this paper, we provide a comprehensive survey of the communication-efficient distributed training algorithms, focusing on both system-level and algorithmic-level optimizations.
+We first propose a taxonomy of data-parallel distributed training algorithms that incorporates four primary dimensions: communication synchronization, system architectures, compression techniques, and parallelism of communication and computing tasks.
+We then investigate state-of-the-art studies that address problems in these four dimensions.
+We also compare the convergence rates of different algorithms to understand their convergence speed.
+Additionally, we conduct extensive experiments to empirically compare the convergence performance of various mainstream distributed training algorithms.
+Based on our system-level communication cost analysis, theoretical and experimental convergence speed comparison, we provide readers with an understanding of which algorithms are more efficient under specific distributed environments.
+Our research also extrapolates potential directions for further optimizations.